bovinehero/hunt-showdown/README.md

 # Bugs

-The Sign UP page includes css styling for form auto-complete that includes both background color and text color.
-These will not implemnt on every browser as user agent style sheets of many browsers use !important in their :-webkit-autofill style declarations, making them non-overridable with CSS.
+The SignUp page includes css styling for form auto-complete that includes both background color and text color.
+These will not implemnt on every browser as user agent style sheets of many browsers use `!important` in their `:-webkit-autofill` style declarations, making them non-overridable with CSS.

 For example Chrome has the following in its internal stylesheet: